H4ntek/oi-problems/README.md

 # POI
-Solutions to various POI (Polish Olympiad in Informatics) problems.
+Solutions to POI (Polish Olympiad in Informatics) problems.